ChintanL07/Sentiment-Analysis/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact
-If you have any questions or suggestions, feel free to contact us at sentiment-analysis@example.com.
+If you have any questions or suggestions, feel free to contact.